-Non-steroidal anti-inflammatory drugs (NSAIDs) - creams and gels no need to rub them in - they absorb through the skin on their own.
-They're especially helpful for osteoarthritis of the knee, and they're extremely well tolerated as very little is absorbed into the bloodstream.
+Non-steroidal anti-inflammatory drugs (NSAIDs) - creams and gels

+You can apply anti-inflammatory creams and gels directly onto painful joints two to three times a day.
+There's no need to rub them in - they absorb through the skin on their own.
+They have been shown to be helpful for osteoarthritis of the knee, and they're well tolerated as very little is absorbed into the bloodstream.
 If you have trouble taking tablets then anti-inflammatory creams are a particularly good option to try.
 You can decide if they help your pain within the first few days of trying them.